MStylesMS/PxC/docs/SPEC.md

   - `npm run build` — production build
   - `npm run test` — unit tests for utils and renderers

+Git remotes

+- The repository currently has a GitHub remote created with `gh` using HTTPS.
+You prefer SSH for GitHub pushes; we can switch `origin` to an SSH URL later — I'll do that only if you confirm you'd like SSH remotes, since the current HTTPS origin is working and `gh` created the repo.

 ## Initial implementation workstream

 1. Move older Houdini Clock content into `/archive` (done).